canalplus/rx-player/doc/api/Player_Errors.md

 - `CREATE_MEDIA_KEYS_ERROR`: An unknown error happened when creating a CDM instance (to decrypt the content).

-  More specifically, this error happen when the EME [`createMediaKeys` API](https://www.w3.org/TR/encrypted-media/#dom-mediakeysystemaccess-createmediakeys) throws or rejects.
+  More specifically, this error happens when the EME [`createMediaKeys` API](https://www.w3.org/TR/encrypted-media/#dom-mediakeysystemaccess-createmediakeys) throws or rejects.